shinsenter/php/src/webapps/hypervel/README.md

 You can optionally set the following environment variables in the container to enable certain services to run alongside the web server.

-> 📝 Note: you'll need to install the required packages and create the necessary configs yourself for features like Pulse or Hypervel Horizon.

 | Environment Variable             | Description             |
 |----------------------------------|-------------------------|
 | `LARAVEL_AUTO_MIGRATION`         | Whether to automatically run database migrations when the app boots.
 Set to `0` to disable running migration. **Default is `1`**. |